smxi/php-html-mime-mail/README.txt

 https://github.com/PHPMailer/PHPMailer

+If you want to adopt this project and see if you can figure out the various issues with lack of DKIM/SPF support, and issues with SSL SMTP while retaining the small footprint of this software, give it a try, but I found that for modern emailer security, this codebase is simply inadequate.

 =====================================================================
 NOTE TO USERS:
 I am going to try to maintain the API of 2.5 as is for as long as possible.